armbrustlab/marferret/README.md

 #### Source reference sequences

-Once you have cloned the MarFERReT repository onto your machine, make a new directory called `source_seqs` under the `data` directory (where the metadata file lives).
+Once you have cloned the MarFERReT repository onto your machine, make a new directory called `source_seqs` under the [`data`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/tree/sbedits/data) directory.
 You will deposit all of the fasta files of the source reference sequences into this directory.
-Detailed directions for finding and downloading the source reference sequences used to build MarFERReT v1 can be found [in this document](), and many entries have a corresponding entry under the `source_entry` field of the metadata file as well.
+Detailed instructions for finding and downloading the source reference sequences used to build MarFERReT v1 can be found [in this document](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/docs/download_source_sequences.md).
 Before running the MarFERReT pipeline, all of these fasta files should be unzipped.

 #### Metadata file